 Later Graham was one of the original members of the 5-piece contemporary jazz band, Footprints, known mainly for its original compositions, many of which were penned by him.
 The band recorded an album No Hurries which was produced by saxophonist Tim Whitehead.

 Currently he concentrates on the piano, and is particularly in demand to accompany jazz vocalists.
 First he accompanied Christine Chin, until she returned to her home country, Jamaica.
 For 18 years he has worked with Roy Forbes, the Birmingham based jazz and blues singer.
 In 2006 Roy and his band, including Graham, played a series of very successful gigs at the Marbella Jazz Festival in Spain.
 Other singers with whom Graham has worked are Denise Gordon, Sue Kibbey and Ethel Fitzjohn.
 More recently in 2012 a collaboration with Coventry based singer Sheila Waterfield has led to the release of a new album I Wish You Love.
-Over recent months in Frome Graham has worked with several local singers, namely Emma Hannam, Rosanna Schura, Caroline Radcliffe and Howard Vause.
+Over recent months in Frome Graham has worked with several local singers, namely Emma Harris, Rosanna Schura, Caroline Radcliffe, Jack Challoner and Howard Vause.

 Fresco, a close musical collaboration with saxophonist, Ian Hill, has spawned a platform that embraces creative performance, jazz composition and song-writing.
 They play as a duo and sometimes with other musicians.
 They also are part of the contemporary quintet Jucamaya whose repertoire includes much original material by Graham.